watson/uuid-benchmark/README.md

 - **Method:** Name of npm module, Node.js core function, or OS based random generator used
 - **Secure:** Indicates that the method of generating the UUID is considered secure
 - **Format:**
-  - `uuid` - Indicates that the output is a UUID formatted string, e.g. `3a017fc5-4f50-4db9-b0ce-4547ba0a1bfd`
+  - `uuid` - ID is a UUID formatted string representing a 128 bit number, e.g. `3a017fc5-4f50-4db9-b0ce-4547ba0a1bfd`
-  - `hex` - Indicates that the output is a pure hex formatted string, e.g. `3a017fc54f504db9b0ce4547ba0a1bfd`
+  - `hex` - ID is a hex formatted string representing a 128 bit number, e.g. `3a017fc54f504db9b0ce4547ba0a1bfd`
-  - `buffer` - Indicates that the output is a raw Buffer object
+  - `buffer` - ID is a raw 128 bit binary Buffer object
-  - `custom` - Indicates that the output is not a UUID or 128 bit number
+  - `custom` - ID is **not** a UUID or 128 bit number, but is still globally unique
 - **Re-use:** Indicates an output buffer was re-used between each test to potentially reduce the number of objects that needed to be created
 - **Cache:**
   - `n/a` - Only the amount of bytes required to generate a 128 bit number was read into memory